thgosii/solstice-note-commerce/README.md

 # Note Commerce
-This is an Java EE application of a laptop e-commerce.
+This is a Java EE application of a laptop e-commerce.
 It was made for the fictional company "LapTop Computadores" by the fictional software company "Solstice".

 ## Overview